wilmTap/analytics-udd/udd/student_course_membership.md

 ##COURSE_END_DATE
 ###Description
-The date on which the student completed their course.
-This allows information to be captured on the number of students who complete within the expected time frame of a course.
+The date on which the student left their course.

 ###Purpose
 Analytics and display